 Here’s a little science for ya.
-If your RovR is warm before you put ice in it, the ice will be wasted cooling down the cooler itself.
+If your RovR is warm before you put ice in it, the ice will be wasted cooling down the RovR itself.
 The solution?
-Preload your cooler the night before with a sacrificial bag of ice to cool it down.
-Extra points if you dedicate the sacrifice to the RoVR Cooler Cooler Gods.
+Preload your RovR the night before with a sacrificial bag of ice to cool it down.
+Extra points if you dedicate the sacrifice to the camping gods.

 NOT ALL ICE IS CREATED EQUAL

 “Warm” ice (hey, it’s all relative, right?) is around 32 degrees, is usually wet or dripping, and does not last long.
 When stocking your RovR, go for the dryer ice that’s colder than the freezing point.
 That’s the stuff with real staying power.

 The showdown of the century!
 Smaller, cubed ice will chill a RovR and its contents more quickly, but block ice melts at a much slower rate.
 What to choose?
 Pro tip: use a mix of both to chill contents and achieve long-term ice retention.

 TWICE THE ICE IS TWICE AS NICE

 It stands to reason, the more ice in your RovR, the cooler your RovR.
 We recommend following a 2:1 ice-to-contents ratio.
 This means that one-third of your RovR is for your favorite food and drinks and two-thirds should be filled to the top with the ice that keeps the cold.
 The more ice you use, the longer it will last.

 Large pockets of air inside your RovR will accelerate melting as the ice is consumed by cooling the air.
 Fill empty spaces with towels, extra ice or more cold cans of your favorite beverage.

 OBVIOUS FACT OF THE DAY: SUNLIGHT IS A HEAT SOURCE